 - Dates: May 17–September 29, 2019

-- Curators: Iria Candela, "Estrellita B. Brodsky" Curator of Latin American Art, The Metropolitan Museum of Art, New York, and Manuel Cirauqui, Curator, Guggenheim Museum Bilbao.
+- Curators: Iria Candela, "Estrellita B. Brodsky" Curator of Latin American Art, The Metropolitan Museum of Art, New York, with Manuel Cirauqui, Curator, Guggenheim Museum Bilbao.

 Fontana’s early works from the 1930s and 1940s mark a path towards increased abstraction, sensitive to the influence of the aesthetic currents that marked those complex years.
 At the same time, these works point towards the transgressive nature of the slashed canvases that dominated his later oeuvre.